chat-sdk/chat-sdk-android/README.md

 Visit our [Animated GIF Gallery](https://giphy.com/channel/chat-sdk) to see all the features.

+## About Us

+Learn about the history of Chat SDK and our future plans in [this post](https://hackmd.io/@dyR2Vn0UTFaO8tZjyiJyHw/BkBKhRO0I).

+## Scalability and Cost

+People always ask about how much Chat SDK costs to run.
+And will it scale to millions of users?
+So I wrote an article talking about [just that](https://hackmd.io/@dyR2Vn0UTFaO8tZjyiJyHw/r1LJ26d0L).

 ## Community

 + **Discord:** If you need support, join our [Server](https://discord.gg/abT5BM4)